 You need to specify your terms and conditions for a number of reasons, the most important being you want the invoice to be paid within a designated timeframe.

 If you didn’t include any terms or conditions, technically, your client could take months (even years) to pay your invoice…without any repercussions.
+That’s why these terms need to be stated no matter how your invoice looks like or what services you are invoicing for.

 That being said, terms and conditions are a way to make your client accountable.
 It also ensures you’re not in financial trouble come payroll.
 And, it makes your business come across as professional and responsible.